kokkos/kokkos-fft/docs/intro/quick_start.rst

 Quickstart guide
 ================

-This section will quickly illustrate how to use Kokkos-fft.
+This section will quickly illustrate how to use kokkos-fft.
 First of all, you need to clone this repo.

 .. code-block:: bash

     git clone --recursive https://github.com/kokkos/kokkos-fft.git

-To configure Kokkos-fft, we can just use CMake options for Kokkos, which automatically enables the FFT interface on Kokkos device.
+To configure kokkos-fft, we can just use CMake options for Kokkos, which automatically enables the FFT interface on Kokkos device.
 If CMake fails to find a backend FFT library, see :doc:`How to find fft libraries?<../finding_libraries>`.

 Requirements
 ------------

-Kokkos-fft requires ``Kokkos 4.4+`` and dedicated compilers for CPUs or GPUs.
+kokkos-fft requires ``Kokkos 4.4+`` and dedicated compilers for CPUs or GPUs.
 It employs ``CMake 3.22+`` for building.

 Here are list of compilers we frequently use for testing.